Facing False Imprisonment Charges in OC?

 If you're being accused of a false imprisonment crime in the Southern California area, call our experienced OC criminal attorneys at Law Office of Michael L. Guisti at (714) 530-9690 for capable defense representation.

 False imprisonment can often be the result of a situation involving a misunderstanding, but the charge of this crime is very serious and can result in prison time.
-Law Office of Michael L. Guisti have over a decade of experience successfully defending clients charged crimes like false imprisonment.
+Law Office of Michael L. Guisti have over a decade of experience successfully defending clients charged with crimes like false imprisonment.

 The crime of false imprisonment is covered under Penal Code (PC) 236 and can include unlawfully detaining a person or forcing a person to move one place to another.
 Basically, if you restrict somebody's personal freedom and movement you can potentially be charged with false imprisonment.